HumanCellAtlas/data-store/Readme.md

   will set environment variables from *environment.local* after *environment* varaibles have been set, if you choose to set them.
 - Populate `FUS_ADMIN_EMAILS` with a list of admins to assigned upon creating the fusillade deployment.
 This is only used when fusillade is first deployed to create the first users.
 Afterwards this variable has no effect.
+If more admins are required assign a user the admin role.
 - Environment variables can be set in `environment.local` for convenience.

-## Setup
+- **Optionally** modify the [default policies and roles](../blob/master/policies) to suite your needs prior to deployment.

+# Using Fusillade as a Service

 When Fusillade is first deployed two roles are created.
 The first role is `admin` and is assigned to the users created from the csv of emails found in `FUS_ADMIN_EMAILS`.
 The second role is `default_user` this role is assigned to all other users created using the login API.
-The policies assigned to these role can be customized prior to deployment.
+The policies assigned to these roles can be customized prior to deployment.
 Afterwards all modifications to users, roles, groups, and policies must be made using the fusillade API.

-# Using Fusillade as a service
+## Adding Users to Roles

+New admins can be assigned using the fusillade API and assigning the role of admin to a user.

 # Using Fusillade as a library